shasuruvalli/mslearn-synapse/Instructions/Labs/05-Use-delta-lake.md

     | 772 | Mountain-100 Silver, 42 | Mountain Bikes | 3399.9900 |
     | ... | ... | ... | ... |

-    You can use a serverless SQL pool to query delta tables that were created using Spark, and use the results for reporting or analysis.
+    This demonstrates how you can use a serverless SQL pool to query delta format files that were created using Spark, and use the results for reporting or analysis.

+6. Replace the query with the following SQL code:

+    ```sql
+    USE AdventureWorks;

+    SELECT * FROM Products;
+    ```

+7. Run the code and observe that you can also use the serverless SQL pool to query Delta Lake data in catalog tables that are defined the Spark metastore.

 ## Delete Azure resources